 Wineries & Farm Breweries

 On this page is information related to opening a small winery (producing less than 20,000 cases per year) in the unincorporated areas of Placer County.
-A Flowchart (PDF) is available that outlines the steps in the review/permit processes described in our Frequently Asked Questions.
+The Winery Ordinance was adopted in 2020 to provide for the orderly development of wineries.
+The regulations establish specific requirements from the various departments and divisions.

 - Agricultural Accessory Structures: An uninhabited structure or building designed and built to store farm animals, implements, supplies or products, that contains no residential use and is not open to the public.
 Includes: barns; grain elevators; silos, and other similar buildings and structures, but not commercial greenhouses (which are under "Plant Nurseries") or buildings for agricultural processing activities (which are under "Agricultural Processing").